yenhsunlin/BH_in_NS/readme.md

 Missing any of them will result in error.

 ### Import the package
-The core files are contained in the folder named `nsbh`, please put your jupyter notebook or python script together with `nsbh` folder in the same path.
+The core files are contained in the folder named `nsbh`, please put your jupyter notebook or python script together with `nsbh` folder under the same path.

 Using jupyter notebook for instance, typing the following in the work cell:<br>

     from nsbh import *

 and the package should be loaded on-the-fly.
-If the package cannot be found, please add the following the preamble
+If the package cannot be found, please add the following in the preamble

     import sys
     sys.path.append('./')